ganemone/NodeRequirer/README.md

 ```javascript
 var { doSomething, doAnotherThing } = require('../../utils/index.js');
 ```

+`ctrl+shift+o` => `RequireFromWordCommand`

+With the cursor on the desired variable, press `ctrl+shift+o` to have NodeRequirer import the corresponding module at the bottom of the current imports list.
+A fuzzy string matching algorithm similar to how Sublime Text filters lists on user input is used to select the best matching module to import.
+This is a new feature, and there still is some work to do on making it work perfectly in all scenarios.

 ## Options

 `NodeRequirer` exposes several useful plugin options for configuring aliases, import modes and quotes.
 These are available under `Preferences -> Package Settings -> Node Require` or search for `NodeRequirer: Set plugin options`